Rusmir Cviko

-Rusmir Cviko (born 2 January 1972) is a Bosnian professional football manager and former player.
+Rusmir Cviko (born 2 January 1972) is a Bosnian professional football manager of Ligue 1 club CS Constantine and former player.

 Cviko is a former player of the Bosnia and Herzegovina national football team and coach of numerous national teams of Bosnia and Herzegovina.

 Club career

 Cviko started his youth playing career at Sarajevo.
 After finishing his youth career, he played for the senior team of Sarajevo 1993.
 In 1995, he moved to Belgian First Division A club Royal Antwerp where he played until 1997 but did not feature in any league game.

 In 1997, Cviko came back to Bosnia and Herzegovina, and moved to First League of Bosnia and Herzegovina club Željezničar, where he won the league title in the 1997–98 season and the Bosnian Supercup in 1998.
 In 1999, Cviko moved to Čelik Zenica, before ending his career at UAE Pro-League club Al Wahda in 2000.

 International career

 Between 1993 and 1996, Cviko played for the Bosnia and Herzegovina national team.

 During his youth national team playing career Cviko played for the U15, U17 and U19 national teams of Bosnia and Herzegovina.